Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/barebones.rst

 Requirements
 ************

-To set up a multi-node computing cluster you need:
+To set up a multi-node computing cluster, you need the following:

 1. Multiple computers with Lightning installed
-2. A network connectivity between them with firewall rules that allow traffic flow on a specified port.
+2. A network connectivity between the machines with firewall rules that allow traffic flow on a specified port.

 |